apache/infrastructure-website/content/pages/help.md

 <br/>
 <span style='color: #00A;'>
     Usually, you can trigger a resync by pushing a <i>trivial commit</i>, such as a whitespace change to any branch.
-If this does not help, please either file a ticket or contact us on HipChat to get the sync going.
+You can also trigger a resync through <a href="https://selfserve.apache.org">our SelfServe page.</a>
 </span>
 <hr/>